The in-person conference is full;

 CONSPIRE 2018 Theme: The path of descent is the path of transformation.

 The secret essence of the soul that knows the truth is calling out to God: Beloved, strip me of the consolations of my complacent spirituality.
 Plunge me into the darkness where I cannot rely on any of my old tricks for maintaining my separation.
 Let me give up on trying to convince myself that my own spiritual deeds are bound to be pleasing to you.
 Take all my juicy spiritual feelings, Beloved, and dry them up, and then please light them on fire.
 Take my lofty spiritual concepts and plunge them into darkness, and then burn them.
 Let me only love you, Beloved.
-Let me quietly and with unutterable simplicity just love you. —St. John of the Cross (translated by Mirabai Starr)
+Let me quietly and with unutterable simplicity just love you. —St. John of the Cross (paraphrased by Mirabai Starr)

 A positive religious faith does not offer an illusion that we shall be exempt from pain and suffering, nor does it imbue us with the idea that life is a drama of unalloyed comfort and untroubled ease.
 Rather, it instills us with the inner equilibrium needed to face strains, burdens, and fears that inevitably come, and assures us that the universe is trustworthy and God is concerned. —Martin Luther King, Jr., The Strength to Love